quantum-kite/kite/docs/documentation/calculation.md

   : Calculates the longitudinal DC conductivity for a set of Fermi energies (uses the $\propto\mathcal{O}(N)$ single-shot method).

-KITE previous release was restricted to two-dimensional systems.
+KITE's first release was restricted to two-dimensional systems.
 However, since then, there has been an efford to expand the functionalties to three dimensional systems.
-In this new release, most functionalities are compatible with 3D systems.
+In the current release, most functionalities are compatible with 3D systems.
 For details, check the table below: